typkrft/Old_Dots/README.md

 ### T M U X
 - [ ] Get a Conf setup
+- [ ] Kitty Mapped Keys don't work to move in tmux.
+Try to map them in skhd not in kitty, then change zsh bindkeys and nvim.
+Map to some weird hex I'll never use maybe.
+Also Note Abduco doesn't mess with the keybindings.
+Both TMUX and Abduco do not have image support though.

 ### P A C K A G E S
 - [ ] Brewfile / Get a list of packages to install